Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

 - **MUSAN** taught the model how to survive noise.
 - **tts_corpus** taught the model what the custom word sounds like.

-That division made the training pipeline much cleaner.
+That separation made the training pipeline much cleaner.

 ---